sheng-liu/sojourner.github.io/_posts/2019-04-16-axiomatic.md

 }
 ```

-we propose a pipeline to create large-scale **diagnostic datasets** for IR, each engineered to fulfill one axiom.
+**which is the result of a Master thesis project**, we propose a pipeline to create large-scale **diagnostic datasets** for IR, each engineered to fulfill one axiom.
 We execute our pipeline on the recently released question answering dataset [WikiPassageQA](https://arxiv.org/abs/1805.03797) (which contains over 4000 topics) and create diagnostic datasets for four axioms.
 Each diagnostic dataset contains more than 10K *diagnostic instances*, i.e. instances that fulfil a particular axiom.

 Importantly, as in actual datasets we are unlikely to encounter instances that fit the existing axioms exactly (e.g. for `TFC1` that would require finding pairs of documents that are exactly the same length and differ in their count of single-term query), we had to extend and relax the existing axioms to enable us to find diagnostic instances in existing datasets.